openstyles/usercss-meta/README.md

 * `format`: String.
 Possible values are `'stylus'` and `'xstyle'`.
 This changes how variables are stringified (`@var` v.s. `@advanced`).
 Default: `'stylus'`.
 * `stringifyKey`: Object.
 Extend the stringifier to handle specified keys.

-  The object is a map of `key: stringifyFunction` pair. `stringifyFunction` would recieve one argument:
+  The object is a map of `key: stringifyFunction` pair. `stringifyFunction` would receive one argument:

   - `value`: The value of the key, which is the same as `metadataObject[key]`.